We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

 A condition assessment carried out on Akaroa Wharf in late 2018 identified the structure was reaching the end of its useful life and ongoing repair and maintenance was not economical.

-Construction of the new Akaroa Wharf is expected to begin in late 2025, following resource consent approval from Council and ECan, and be completed in 2027.
+Construction of the new Akaroa Wharf will begin following resource consent approval from Council and ECan and is expected to be completed in 2027.

 Drummonds Jetty and Daly’s Wharf have been identified as suitable alternatives for the community to use while Akaroa Wharf is rebuilt.
-Upgrade work on these two facilities will begin in September 2024 and is expected to be complete in December 2024.
+Upgrade work on these two facilities began in September 2024 and is on track to be completed before Christmas 2024.

 Our approach for the new wharf